Representing Matroids over the Reals is $\exists \mathbb R$-complete: Abstract

-We study the problem of \matroidrealizability over the reals.
+We study the problem of \textsc{Matroid \ensuremath{\mathbb{R}}-Representability} over the reals.
 Given a matroid~$M$, we ask whether there is a set of points in the Euclidean space representing~$M$.
-We show that \matroidrealizability is \ER-complete, already for matroids of rank~$3$.
-The complexity class \ER can be defined as the family of algorithmic problems that is polynomial-time equivalent to determining if a multivariate polynomial with integer coefficients has a real root.
+We show that \textsc{Matroid \ensuremath{\mathbb{R}}-Representability} is $\exists \mathbb{R}$-complete, already for matroids of rank~$3$.
+The complexity class $\exists\mathbb{R}$ can be defined as the family of algorithmic problems that is polynomial-time equivalent to determining if a multivariate polynomial with integer coefficients has a real root.

 Our methods are similar to previous methods from the literature.
 Yet, the result itself was never pointed out and there is no proof readily available in the language of computer science.